DavidL1023/FavoritesBooru/README.md

 # Image Board
 FavoritesBooru is a tool to display all of your favorites and bookmarks between Danbooru, Gelbooru, AIBooru, and Pixiv in one place.
-I was asked to make it and I thought the experience would be good I'm not a weeb.
+I was asked to make it and I thought the experience would be good I'm definitely not a gooning weeb.

 # Dependencies
 [pixivpy3](https://github.com/upbit/pixivpy)